bodymoto/food-nutrient-graph/readme.md

-Explore the power of nutrition.
+Explore the many categories of nutrition.
 Filter and sort foods by category and data columns, all powered by Web Components.<br/>
 This project aims to support keto dieting and promote better health outcomes.<br/>

 **(1) INSTALL IT:**